Food safety in an emergency

 Flooded property with garden under water

-• fridges, freezers, and ovens may break down, and food could spoil more quickly
+• Fridges, freezers, and ovens may break down, and food could spoil more quickly.

-• sewerage systems could get disrupted.
+• Sewerage systems can get disrupted.

 • Eat canned foods last.